Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Towards the Boltzmann-Gibbs principle

 \blem{ Given $T>0$ and a mean zero function $V$ in $\mathbf L^2(\pi) \cap \cH_{-1}$,

 } In our case, the fact that the symmetric part of the generator does not depend on the disorder implies that \eqref{eq:varianceKLO} still holds if we take the expectation with respect to the disorder $\P$, and thus replace $\pi$ with $\P\otimes \pi$.
-If we compare the previous left-hand side to the Boltzmann-Gibbs principle \eqref{eq:BG_principle}, the next step should be to take $V$ as proportional to and then take the limit as $N$ goes to infinity.
-In the right-hand side of \eqref{eq:varianceKLO} we will obtain a variance that depends on $N$, and the main task will be to show that this variance converges: this is studied in more details in what follows.
+If we compare the previous left hand side to the Boltzmann-Gibbs principle \eqref{eq:BG_principle}, the next step should be to take $V$ proportional to

+and then take the limit as $N$ goes to infinity.
+In the right hand side of \eqref{eq:varianceKLO} we will obtain a variance that depends on $N$, and the main task will be to show that this variance converges: this is studied in more details in what follows.
 Precisely, we prove that the limit of the variance results in a semi-norm, which is denoted by $\vertiii{ \cdot }_\beta$ and defined in \eqref{eq:norm1} below.
-We are going to see that \eqref{eq:norm1} involves a variational formula, which formally reads The final step consists in minimizing this semi-norm on a well-chosen subspace in order to get the Boltzmann-Gibbs principle, through orthogonal projections in Hilbert spaces.
-The hard point is that $\vertiii{ \cdot }_\beta$ only depends on the symmetric part of the generator $\S$, and the latter is really degenerate, since it does not have a spectral gap.
+More explicitly, we are going to see that \eqref{eq:norm1} involves a variational formula, which formally reads

+The final step consists in minimizing this semi-norm on a well-chosen subspace in order to get the Boltzmann-Gibbs principle, through orthogonal projections in Hilbert spaces.
+One significant difficulty is that $\vertiii{ \cdot }_\beta$ only depends on the symmetric part of the generator $\S$, and the latter is really degenerate, since it does not have a spectral gap.

 In Subsection \ref{ssec:seminorm}, we relate the previous limiting variance (which is obtained by taking the limit as $N$ goes to infinity) to the suitable semi-norm.
-Subsection \ref{ssec:macro2} is devoted to proving the Boltzmann-Gibbs principle inspired by Lemma \ref{lem:varianceKLO}.
+Subsection \ref{ssec:macro2} is devoted to proving the Boltzmann-Gibbs principle (using Lemma \ref{lem:varianceKLO}).
+Note that \eqref{eq:formal} is a sum of local functions in $\cQ_0$, from Proposition \ref{prop:propertiesC0} (recall that $f \in \cQ$).
+Therefore, all our results will be restricted to that subspace.
 Then, in Section \ref{sec:hilbert} we investigate the Hilbert space generated by the semi-norm, and prove decompositions into direct sums.
 Finally, Section \ref{sec:diffusion} focuses on the diffusion coefficient and its different expressions.
+These three main steps are quite standard, and many of the arguments can be found in \cite{sasolla}.
+For that reason, we shall be more brief in the exposition, and refer the reader to \cite{sasolla} for more details.